cp6/my-idlers/README.md

 A web app for displaying, organizing and storing information about servers (VPS), shared hosting and domains.

+## V2 notes

+V2 build is going to be a complete overhaul of My idlers with the project being moved onto the Laravel framework.
+This will simplyfy development and most of the features from the original build will be present in V2.

 [Live demo](https://myidlers.srv3r.com/)

 Despite what the name infers this self hosted web app isn't just for storing idling server information.